Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 There really isn't.

-You know, maybe big oil was counting on another destructive hurricane to keep the price up when the hurricane didn't become a destructive hurricane.
+You know, maybe Big Oil is counting on another destructive hurricane to keep the price up.

-Well, well, we can't can't carry the jig up for very long here, so who knows?
+When the hurricane didn't become a destructive hurricane, well, we can't carry the jig up for very long here, so who knows?

 But we need hearings into this.

-This is uh Democrats are so nuts when the price is going through the roof, John carried a campaign demands Bush get together with the Saudis to do something about it.
+When the price is going through the roof, John Kerry, the campaign demands Bush get together with the Saudis to do something about it.

 When the price is going down, they get paranoid that there's some kind of a secret deal with big oil in order to screw them regarding the election.

-All right, as you know, the president of the United States and Secretary Rumsfeld are referring to our enemies as Islamo fascists.
+As you know, the President of the United States and Secretary Rumsfeld are referring to our enemies as Islamofascists.

 And the left doesn't like that.